History of World Championship Wrestling: Final split with the National Wrestling Alliance (1993)

-Eric Bischoff era (1993–1999)
+Eric Bischoff era (1993–1998)

+First year under Bischoff (1993)

 In February 1993, former commentator Eric Bischoff was appointed as Executive Vice President of WCW.
 Bischoff impressed Turner's top brass with his non-confrontational tactics and business savvy.
 Jim Ross, upset that a man who once answered to him was now his supervisor, requested and received a release from TBS executive Bill Shaw (after suggestion from Bischoff) and ended up in the WWF.
 Meanwhile, Dusty Rhodes and Ole Anderson were still in full creative control at this point, and WCW continued its decline under their watch.

 The infamous "Lost in Cleveland" storyline began when Cactus Jack (Mick Foley) first wrestled Big Van Vader on April 6, 1993.
 Foley and Vader wanted an intense match, so they agreed that Vader would hit Cactus with a series of heavy blows to the face.
 WCW edited the match heavily because it was against their policies to show the heavy bleeding that resulted.
 Foley suffered a broken nose, a dislocated jaw and needed twenty-seven stitches, but won the match via countout.
 Because the title did not change hands on a countout, WCW booked a rematch.
 Foley, however, wanted some time off to be with his newborn daughter and get surgery to repair a knee injury.
 As a result, in the rematch with Vader on April 23, Vader removed the protective mats at ringside and power-bombed Cactus onto the exposed concrete floor, causing a legitimate concussion and causing Foley to temporarily lose sensation in his left foot and hand.
 While Foley was away, the angle saw Cactus Jack's absence was explained with him being was institutionalized, escaped, and developed amnesia.
 Foley had wanted the injury storyline to be very serious and generate genuine sympathy for him before his return.
 In response to the comedy vignettes that WCW produced, Foley jokes in his autobiography that they were the brainchild of WCW executives, who regarded a surefire moneymaking feud as a problem that needed to be solved.